User permissions for workflows

 To stop down from the administrator role and use Workflows as a regular user, disable Admin mode.

-- The owner can make a workflow public.
-A public workflow is visible for every user with
+• Make the workflow public.
+A public workflow is visible to every user with automation:workflows:* permissions.

-- Access to an execution depends on the workflow ownership and private/public configuration at the time of the execution start.
+Access to an execution depends on the workflow ownership and private/public configuration when the execution was started.

 Administrator